Version 3.0 (June 2021)

 3.3.1 WHEN TO USE: Sources may use TLP:AMBER when information requires support to be effectively acted upon, yet carries risks to privacy, reputation, or operations if shared outside of the organizations involved.

 3.3.2 HOW TO USE: Recipients may only share TLP:AMBER information with members of their own organization, and with clients or customers (see Appendix I for definitions) who need to know the information to protect themselves or prevent further harm.
+Information marked TLP:AMBER+STRICT cannot be shared outside the organization, such as with outsourced non-member service providers or members of an education network.

 3.3.3 Consider the following before sharing information marked TLP:AMBER: